calipho-sib/nextprot-docs/news/2021/12/16/New release focusing on variants.md

 **New variants from the Cellosaurus**

 The [Cellosaurus](https://web.expasy.org/cellosaurus/), a knowledge resource on cell lines, provides information on important sequence variations (compared to the reference genome of the species).
-A total of ? variants from the Cellosaurus are now found in neXtProt.
-Example: Variant ? at position ? in [](../entry/NX_/sequence).
+A total of 2470 variants from the Cellosaurus are now found in neXtProt.
+Example: Variant Q -> P (p.Gln65Pro) at position 65 in serine-protein kinase ATM [NX\_Q13315](../entry/NX_Q13315/sequence).

 **HGVS nomenclature**